webfpga/icestorm-server/README.md

 ```

 ### Docker
 You can host `icestorm-server` via Docker.
-This is by far the easiest way to get started.
+This is by far the easiest method to
-For example, if you are running MacOS, all you need is Python and Docker to get
+up and running.
+For example, if you are running MacOS, all you need is Python
-started with the WebFPGA Standalone Board.
-(That is, if you want to go the
+and Docker to get started with the WebFPGA Standalone Board.
+(That is, if you
-fully open-source and self-hosted route.
-Remebmer, you can always navigate to the official
+want to go the fully open-source and self-hosted route.
+Remember, you can
-Web IDE (https://beta.webfpga.io) to get started without any install or software dependencies.)
+always navigate to the official Web IDE (https://beta.webfpga.io) to get
+started without any install or software dependencies.)

 ```console
 $ docker run -it --rm webfpga/icestorm-server:latest -p 2019:2019
 ```